 Please note that my page links to the school 7 site, but I am the instrumental teacher at all of the elementary schools in Belleville.

-Nearly all instruments have been distributed.
 Please see the "Links" section of my page for the calendars for each school's instrumental schedule.
 They are all on Google Calendar and you can subscribe to them and add them to your Android or iOS device.
 If any 4th graders have not received an instrument, there are likely no more available.
 If you are still interested, and will consider purchasing an instrument for your child, please reach out to me.
 I would love to help you find an instrument, and get every one that wants to play, in my lesson groups.
-Again, I only teach the following instruments: Violin, viola, cello, bass, guitar, ukulele, flute, clarinet, saxophone, trumpet, F Horn, trombone, baritone, and percussion.
+The instruments taught are: Violin, viola, cello, bass, guitar, ukulele, flute, clarinet, saxophone, trumpet, F Horn, trombone, baritone, and percussion.

 Things to consider purchasing: